griptape-ai/griptape/README.md

 Run `make docs` to build the documentation locally.

+Run `make docs/serve` to serve the documentation locally.

 5. **Code Checks:** Griptape a variety of tools to enforce code quality and style.
 Your code must pass all checks before it can be merged.

 Run `make check` to run all code checks locally.